-Starbucks is opening its bathrooms to everyone
+Starbucks: You don't need to buy anything to hang out in our stores

-Starbucks bathrooms are now open to all — no purchase necessary.
+Starbucks stores are now open to all — no purchase necessary.

 The company informed US employees on Friday that people can gather in their cafes and patios even if they don't buy drinks, and that store bathrooms are available to everyone.